HSA-Libraries/Bolt/README.md

 ### Linux

 1. GCC 4.6.3 and above
-2. Tested with OpenSuse 13.1 64-bit, RHEL 6.4 32/64 bit, Ubuntu 13.10 64-bit
+2. Tested with OpenSuse 12.3, RHEL 6.4 64bit, RHEL 6.3 32bit, Ubuntu 13.4
-3. CMake 2.8.12
+3. CMake 2.8.10
 4. TBB (For Multicore CPU path only) (4.1 Update 1 or Above) .
-See <a href=https://hsa-libraries.github.io/Bolt/html/buildingTBB.html>Building Bolt with TBB</a>.
+See Building Bolt with TBB.
-5. APP SDK 2.8 onwards.
+5. APP SDK 2.8 or onwards.

 *Note:* Bolt pre-built binaries for Linux are build with GCC 4.7.3, same version should be used for Application building else user has to build Bolt from source with GCC 4.6.3 or higher.